Characterization of the gravitational wave spectrum from sound waves within the sound shell model: GW production during radiation domination

 A useful alternative form of \Eq{E_Pi} is found by changing the integration variable from $z$ to $\tilde p$ with

 yielding

-This expression is used in ref.~\cite{Hindmarsh:2019phv} and we use it in \App{HH19} for a comparison with their results.
+This expression is used in Ref.~\cite{Hindmarsh:2019phv} and we use it in \App{HH19} for a comparison with their results.

 In \Sec{sw_sec}, we present the computation of the UETC of the velocity field for the sound waves produced upon collision of broken-phase bubbles, following the sound shell model.
-We extend the computation and theoretical aspects of the velocity UETC in an accompanying paper \cite{kin_sp_SSM}.
+A detailed derivation, and theoretical aspects of the velocity UETC are presented in an accompanying paper \cite{kin_sp_SSM}.